 History and Philosophy of Volunteer Hospices in the United States

-The American hospice movement started in the 1960s as a grassroots, volunteer intensive approach to serve children and adults dealing with grief or a life-limiting or terminal illness.
 Volunteer hospices have continued to offer these services free of charge through the dedication and support of professional and hospice trained volunteers and depending financially on the generosity of their local communities.

 The U.S. hospice movement shifted dramatically to Medicare-certified programs by the late 1980s.
 Although the Medicare benefit has had a powerful effect on providing credibility and financial security to the hospice movement, it still limits services to potential clients based on their treatment choices, the duration of their illness or the progress of their health decline.
-Volunteer hospices dedicate themselves to providing access to all who are dying or grieving in the community, regardless of whether a condition or situation meets federal Medicare requirements.

 History of Hospice SLO County

 It all began in April 1976 when a group of interested community members held discussions about death in our culture.
-They noted that death was becoming more and more institutionalized with little regard for the emotional needs of the dying and their families and hardly anyone died at home surrounded by relatives and friends.
-The group began to meet and discuss the feasibility of establishing a hospice in SLO County to ensure that the dying spend the remainder of their lives free from pain and emotionally sustained by their families at home or in ”home-like” surroundings.
+They noted that death was becoming increasingly more institutionalized with little regard for the emotional needs of the dying and their families and hardly anyone died at home surrounded by relatives and friends.

 Since the beginning, Hospice SLO County has navigated many changes.
 Most notably, we remained a non-medical volunteer hospice in the 1980s when most hospices switched to a medical model licensed by Medicare with stringent guidelines.